cycraft-corp/BinaryAnalysisMCPs/x64dbg-mcp/README.md

 # x64dbg MCP
-**x64dbg MCP** is a modular control pipeline (MCP) server for automating and interacting with the [x64dbg](https://x64dbg.com) debugger.
+**x64dbg MCP** is a Model Context Protocol (MCP) server for automating and interacting with the [x64dbg](https://x64dbg.com) debugger.
 It enables programmatic control of debugging workflows, and enables integration with large language models (LLMs), and other reverse engineering tools.

 ## 📦 Installation & Usage
 1. Install the package